gzahn/Fungal_Endophytes/README.md

 These files are part of my fungal endophyte project.
 Sequence data are from fungal isloates, sanger ITS1F - TW13, bi-directional consensus sequences, quality trimmed.

-The image files are of fungal isolates growing on [wMEA agar]; for reference.
+The image files are of fungal isolates growing on [wMEA agar](https://raw.githubusercontent.com/gzahn/Protocols/master/media_recipes_gz.txt); for reference.

 **Fungal Endophyte Isolates were taken from wild relatives of Phyllostegia kaalaensis.**
 --------